 You can omit this ingredient from this recipe if you don't care about a strong chewy texture in your dessert.
 If you decide to use honey, be aware that the overall taste of the dessert will change.

 Finally, matcha powder is the most crucial ingredient to use in this recipe.
-Various grades and price points of matcha powder exist in the market.
+Various grades and price points of this exist in the market.
+See our guide on the best matcha powder for a few we recommend.

 You must use high-quality culinary grade or low-quality ceremonial grade matcha as this will be the main flavour.
 To make sure that your Japanese green tea is of high quality, check that it has a vivid, bright green colour.